vladdoroniuk/data-structures-and-algorithms/README.md

 # Data Structures and Algorithms in Go

-The repository contains my own implementations of various data structures and algorithms (DSA) in [Go](https://go.dev)
+The repository contains implementations of various data structures and algorithms (DSA) in [Go](https://go.dev)

 ## Overview